-Parallel incident light that hits the HMHR will be returned with great accuracy to the light source, regardless of the HMHR's physical orientation.
+Light incident on the HMHR will be returned parallel to itself with great accuracy, regardless of the HMHR's physical orientation.

 Stability and Accuracy

-Standard HMHR mirror coatings are aluminum, silver and gold, in both bare metal and with protective overcoats.
+Standard HMHR mirror coatings are aluminum, and gold, in both bare metal and with protective overcoats, and protected silver.
 All protected PLX coatings meet MIL-SPEC durability and adhesion requirements.
 Unprotected metallic coatings are especially suited to interferometric applications.
 Custom coatings available.